LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 You also set the desired storage classes for your S3 instance.
 So storage classes are basically there for whatever user case you may have.

-So you could have classes for frequently accessed objects which would be more expensive like S3 Standard.
+So you could have classes for frequently accessed objects in production which would be more expensive like S3 Standard.
 And objects accessed infrequently would fall under classes like S3 One Zone-IA.

 AWS mention [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html) that: